rkmurthy366/EventCountdown/README.md

-# CountdownTab
+# EventCountdown

 ## Description

-CountdownTab is a Chrome extension that transforms your new tab page into a dynamic event countdown dashboard.
+EventCountdown is a Chrome extension that transforms your new tab page into a dynamic event countdown dashboard.
 It empowers users to effortlessly add and track upcoming events, displaying real-time countdowns to keep you organized and excited about important dates.
-With a customizable interface and a hidden sidebar to customize the countdown, CountdownTab is the perfect tool for managing your schedule right from your browser.
+With a customizable interface and a hidden sidebar to customize the countdown, EventCountdown is the perfect tool for managing your schedule right from your browser.

 ## Features